borkarchetan/JOKER/Algorithms/3. Graph Algorithms/Dijkstra's Algorithm/JAVA.md

-Sure!
-Let's explore Dijkstra's Algorithm, its Java implementation, output, time complexity, space complexity, and a summary.
+*Let's explore Dijkstra's Algorithm, its Java implementation, output, time complexity, space complexity, and a summary.*

-Dijkstra's Algorithm (Shortest Path):
+# Dijkstra's Algorithm (Shortest Path)

-Dijkstra's Algorithm is a graph search algorithm used to find the shortest path from a given source vertex to all other vertices in a weighted graph with non-negative edge weights.
-It maintains a priority queue to select the next vertex with the smallest distance from the source and relaxes the edges to update the shortest distances.
+-   Dijkstra's Algorithm is a graph search algorithm used to find the shortest path from a given source vertex to all other vertices in a weighted graph with non-negative edge weights.

-Java Implementation:
+-   It maintains a priority queue to select the next vertex with the smallest distance from the source and relaxes the edges to update the shortest distances.

+**`Java Implementation:`**

 ```java
 import java.util.*;